October 2020 – March 2021

-A total of 114 kea have been blood lead tested in predominantly “front country” sites (ie around human habitation) in Fiordland, in South Westland, Aoraki Mt Cook, Arthur’s Pass, at ski fields and at Nelson plantation forestry sites.
+A total of 270 kea have been blood lead tested by the KCT (to March 2020), in predominantly "front country" sites (ie around human habitation) in Fiordland, in South Westland, Aoraki Mt Cook, Arthur's Pass, at ski fields and at Nelson plantation forestry sites.
 Many of the kea at these sites have returned concerningly high blood lead levels.

 Additional kea have been tested in "back country" sites in Fiordland (the Murchison and Stuart Mtns) and Mt Aspiring National Parks Matukituki Valleys.
 The majority of these kea have returned very low blood lead levels.